Making Telemedicine Work for Your Practice

 Decide what kinds of patients you will see for telehealth visits.
 If they will require lab testing or in-depth examination, an office visit may be simpler.
 If they are receiving follow-up care or medication management, or present with conditions that can be easily diagnosed remotely, telemedicine may be more suitable.
 Allow patients to book appointments online and establish time boundaries for the type of appointment and care required.
 Use digital intake forms to maintain records and other electronic tools to track, analyze, and assess patient data.
 Automating your practice operations using a telemedicine platform can save you time and reduce the burden on your front office staff.
 IFM partners with LivingMatrix, a cloud-based patient information management application that works in tandem with existing electronic medical records to increase the efficiency and effectiveness of functional medicine practices, including telemedicine.

-Adopting telemedicine services into a practice model may allow clinicians to expand the scope of their practices without having to relocate.
+As mentioned above, adopting telemedicine services into a practice model may allow clinicians to expand the scope of their practices without having to relocate.
 This allows clinicians to scale the growth of their practices at a rate that is comfortable for them while also providing greater access to care for patients who live in rural areas.
-Telemedicine is a convenient way to streamline appointments with patients, and the range of digital therapeutics that can be offered has potential for significant improvements to heath and quality of life outcomes in the future.
+Telemedicine is a convenient way to streamline appointments with patients, and the range of digital therapeutics that can be offered has potential for significant improvements to health and quality of life outcomes in the future.

 Related Articles